kevinzhao07/SOSFlaskDashboard/README.md

             - function definitions are referenced in `multipleCharts.js`
         - `autocomplete.js`
             - codes the autocomplete search used in `search.html`
+        - `dashboard.js`
+            - runs the function definitions defined in `ageChart.js`, `genderChart.js`, `htmlTable.js`, `raceChart.js`, and `timeSeries.js`
+            - function definition for creating infographics from csv defined here
         - `genderChart.js`
             - creates and updates the gender donut
             - function definitions are referenced in `multipleCharts.js`
         - `htmlTable.js`
             - creates and updates the HTML table
             - function definitions are referenced in `multipleCharts.js`
+        - `makeMich.js`
+            - creates d3 svg for landing page
         - `makeMichigan.js`
             - creates the d3 svg maps of Michigan counties and cities
             - used in `search.html`